dojo/docs/dojox/image.rst

       dojox.image.preload(["pic.png", "face.jpg", "http://example.com/logo.gif"]);
   });

-Alternately, you can specify a list of url's as an array to a djConfig parameter before dojo.js is loaded with the `preloadImages` option:
+Alternately, you can specify a list of url's as an array to a dojoConfig parameter before dojo.js is loaded with the `preloadImages` option:

 .. code-block :: javascript
   :linenos:

-  var djConfig = {
+  var dojoConfig = {
       preloadImages:["foo.jpg", "bar.png"]
   }